-When you are trading on margin, the crypto exchange will be watching your account.
+When you trade on margin, a crypto exchange will be watching your account.
 They have an interest in your money, and they can’t allow you to lose everything.
 So, if your investment falls below a specified amount you will receive a margin call.

-In some cases, this will be set as a percentage of your total investment, but in others, a ‘liquidation price’ will be set, and if the asset you’re trading falls below this price your assets will be liquidated.
+In some cases, this will be set as a percentage of your total investment, but in others, a ‘liquidation price’ will be set, so that if the asset you are trading falls below this price, it will be liquidated.
 This could leave you either at a loss or scrambling to put in additional collateral to avoid the liquidation.

 Example of cryptocurrency margin trading

 Jimmy believes that Ethereum will be going up in value soon.
-Unfortunately, he doesn’t have enough free cash to make the kind of investment that he really wants.
+Unfortunately, he doesn’t have enough free cash to make the investment he really wants.
 Instead, he goes to a cryptocurrency exchange that allows margin trading.
 He puts down $25 at 4:1 leverage.
-The exchange allows him to borrow an additional $75, and he invests $100 in Ethereum.
+The exchange allows him to borrow additional $75, and he invests $100 in Ethereum.

-It seems that he was right about his play, and the price of Ethereum goes up.
-Jimmy makes a big enough profit to pay back his loan and the interest, and he still has some profit leftover to make more trades or build up his capital.
+It seems that he was right about his play, and the price of Ethereum went up.
+Jimmy made enough profit to pay his loan back along with the interest, and he still has some profit leftover to make more trades or build up his capital.

 Of course, these trades can go wrong too, so always be prepared for that potential scenario as well.
-If the price of Ethereum was to go down significantly, then Jimmy’s story would’ve played out differently.
+If the price of Ethereum was to go down significantly, then it would turn up differently.
 His position would have been liquidated, and he would be forced to sell at a loss.
 He would make no profit, and he’d owe back his losses plus interest to the lender.

 If you are experienced enough, then trading cryptocurrency on margin can be a valuable tool to increase your positions.
 If you don’t know what you’re doing though, then watch out.